fstoj007/Deep-Learning-in-Finance/README.md

 # Deep-Learning-in-Finance

-This repository contains a structured collection of lecture materials for the course **“Mathematics for New Technologies in Finance”**, taught by Josef Teichmann at ETH Zurich.
+This repository contains a structured collection of lecture materials for a course on deep learning in finance.
+Most of the material (lectures 1-10) are directly lifted from the materials prepared by Josef Teichmann for the course **“Mathematics for New Technologies in Finance”** at ETH Zurich.

 ---